rosibeluseda/Upset_Goose/README.md

 - **Dynamic Entities:** Includes various interactive entities like humans, blocks, and cannons.
 - **Collision Detection:** Robust collision detection system for realistic interactions.
 - **Particle Effects:** Enhanced visual appeal with particle effects for explosions, and destruction.

+# Contributions
+* Changed graphic assets of characters and buildings.
+* Added functionality to display damage in buildings
+* Added functionality to include an intro screen.